wesleydonald/MTRN4231/README.md

 ./launch_scripts/real_lanch.sh
 ```

 Wait for the `MoveItServer` and `DriverServer` terminals to start up, then try to connect the UR5e with the startupscript on the robot.
 The launch script will then ask you to press `enter` to launch all other nodes.
+Once the nodes begin to run, Rviz should launch and display the robot, safety planes, board and pieces.

 ### Simulation
 To launch a simulated game first make sure that `using_gripper = false` in `brain/src/brain.cpp` then run,